NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-empty-throne.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-empty-throne"
 aliases: "The Empty Throne"
 source: "Pathfinder #190: The Choosing"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Crown (Cha)  **Alignment** lawful good  * * *  _The Empty Throne_ represents great loss and wisdom from those who are now gone.
+description: "**Suit** Crown (Cha)  **Alignment** lawful good  * * *  _The Empty Throne_
+  represents great loss and wisdom from those who are now gone.
 As long as you have _The Empty Throne_ invested, it grants you a +2 item bonus to Society and Lore checks made to Recall Knowledge regarding individuals who are no longer alive (such as checks to learn about Taldor's historical founder, but not to learn about its current empress).
 This increases to a +3 item bonus if you are at least 17th level.  **Activate** `pf2:1` envision  **Frequency** once per day  * * *  **Effect** You overwhelm a target you can see within 60 feet with feelings of helplessness and loss.
-The creature must attempt a Will check save with a DC equal to your class DC or spell DC.  * * *  **Critical Success** The target is unaffected.  **Success** The target can't benefit from circumstance or status bonuses for 1 round.  **Failure** The target can't benefit from circumstance or status bonuses for 1 day, and the target's allies are unable to benefit from circumstance or status bonuses while within 15 feet of the target.  **Critical Failure** As failure, except the duration is 1 week."
+The creature must attempt a Will check save with a DC equal to your class DC or spell DC.  *
+  * *  **Critical Success** The target is unaffected.  **Success** The target can't benefit from circumstance or status bonuses for 1 round.  **Failure** The target can't benefit from circumstance or status bonuses for 1 day, and the target's allies are unable to benefit from circumstance or status bonuses while within 15 feet of the target.  **Critical Failure** As failure, except the duration is 1 week."
 powerTitle1:
 actionEconomy1:
 type1: